Minnesota Ballet: Company

-Cheryl Podtburg: Stage Manager/Projects Coordinator

-Cheryl has been keeping predictable backstage chaos to a minimum at the Minnesota Ballet since 2004.
-Fittingly, Cheryl often creates masks and props for some of the Ballet's characters that create the most choreographed chaos onstage, such as the masks of the mice in The Nutcracker, the masks for the Monsters in Firebird, and Puck's tree for A Midsummer Night's Dream.
-Before coming to the Minnesota Ballet, Cheryl has managed chaos for a University of Minnesota Duluth production touring to Sicily, as well as various productions in Missouri.
-Cheryl holds technical theater degrees from Cottey College in Missouri and UMD.

 Choreographers

 George Balanchine is a leading contemporary choreographer, is responsible for the choreography in the show "Who Cares?”, a show in the Minnesota Ballet repertoire.
 George Balanchine was born in St.Petersburg, Russia in 1904.
 At the young age of 29, he came to the United States, where he co-founded the School of American Ballet in 1934 with an American arts patron, Lincoln Kirstein.
 On October 11, 1948, The New York City Ballet was founded, and Balanchine became the principal choreographer and ballet master from 1948 until his death in 1983.
 Balanchine revolutionized classical ballet, by Americanizing his Russian influences.
 The two styles blended together and created an upbeat dance.

 Antony Tudor, originally named William John Cook, was born in London, England on April 4, 1908.
 Antony Tudor changed his name after becoming Dame Marie Rambert's general assistant.
 In 1939 he moved from London to New York City to help Lucia Chase and Agnes de Mille establish the Ballet Theatre (the American Ballet Theatre).
-He was resident choreographer of American Ballet Theater for ten years.
+He was resident choreographer of American Ballet Theatre for ten years.
 Tudor choreographed with emotion of the whole body, not just with facial expressions.
 He also created works that were attentive to detail.

 Penelope Freeh is a guest choreographer at the Minnesota ballet.
 Freeh has been a member of the James Sewell Ballet in Minneapolis for fifteen years.
 In 1998 Freeh received a Minnesota State Arts Board Fellowship and also won a McKnight Fellowship for Dancers in 2003 she received a Jerome Foundation Travel Grant.